Get Tech Tips

 I once had an old commercial blower assembly on a 20-ton package unit, and the bearings and pulleys were seriously shot.

-I was 19 or 20 and as much as I tried, I just couldn't get the rusted hunk of metal apart.
-I tried penetrating oil, pullers, pry bars…..
-I knew better than to beat on it with a hammer but I was getting close.
+I was 19 or 20, and as much as I tried, I just couldn't get the rusted hunk of metal apart.
+I tried penetrating oil, pullers, pry bars… I knew better than to beat on it with a hammer, but I was getting close to that point.

-I've used a torch to get things loose a few times since then and it's always gotten the job done.
-Since that time a learned a few more things.
+I've used a torch to get things loose a few times since then, and it's always gotten the job done.
+Since that time, I've learned a few more things.

-A lot of the “where you put the heat” advice is urban legend.
-Yes, it is better if you can apply heat to the “outside” part you are trying to get off because the part you heat is the part you will expand more.
-In the case of a nut the entire nut diameter will increase slightly and “loosen”.
+A lot of the “where you put the heat” advice is based on urban legend.
+Yes, it is better to apply heat to the “outside” part you are trying to get off because the part you heat is the part you will expand more.
+In the case of a nut, the entire nut diameter will increase slightly and “loosen.”

-Now, it's still better to heat the outside because at least in that case it can move away.
-If you heat the inside (bolt, shaft etc…) it will expand in a trapped, confined space.
+Now, it's still better to heat the outside because it can at least move away in that case.
+If you heat the inside (bolt, shaft, etc.), it will expand in a trapped, confined space.

-What heating and cooling does regardless of where it's directed is to force the metal to move which breaks up the bonds of the rust and corrosion.
-If you have ever pulled off a really nasty blower wheel or fan blade you know that sometimes forcing it the wrong way a bit can help you loosen it up to pull it off the right way.
+What heating and cooling do—regardless of where they're directed—is force the metal to move, which breaks up the bonds of rust and corrosion.
+If you have ever pulled off a really nasty blower wheel or fan blade, you know that sometimes forcing it the wrong way a bit can help you loosen it up to pull it off the right way.

 When something is really stuck, any movement that doesn't damage or mushroom the parts is good movement.
 Heat is a type of movement that works all the way down to the molecular level.

 Don't Be Careless

 When you are ticked off, it's easy to get parts too hot.
 Those errors can mess with the metal's hardness, damage the wires or insulation, or cause a general mess.